StfBlanchet/dansMonCab/Readme.md

 Feel free to <a target="_blank" href="https://dansmoncab.herokuapp.com/">play with it</a>!
 And be kind with Serge, our taxi driver, who sometimes will need you to spell again...

+Also, when you first launch the application, you may experience a 30-second delay because of the Heroku activation / deactivation mechanism that automatically disconnects an application if it has no users for a specific period of time.
+Please, be patient!
+The application works well once it is activated.

 ## Features

 <img src="dansMonCab_screen.png">